PoliticalGraveyard.com

 Johnson, Willard See J. Willard Johnson

 Johnson, Willard H. — of Ionia County, Mich.
 Republican.
-Candidate in primary for Michigan state house of representatives from Ionia County, 1942.
+Candidate for Michigan state house of representatives from Ionia County, 1942.
 Presumed deceased.
 Burial location unknown.

 See also Find-A-Grave memorial